MikePacey/Lancaster-HEC/docs/monitoring.rst

 .. list-table::

   * - JOBID
     - A number used to uniquely identify your job within the job scheduling system.
-Use this number when you want to terminate a job via the scancel command.
+Use this number when you want to delete or cancel a job via the ``scancel`` command.
   * - PARTITION
     - The name of the partition (queue) the job was submitted to
   * - NAME